-The Breakpoint-Set at Cursor (ALT, B, S) command replaces the original instruction at the specified address with a TRAP instruction.
-When the emulator detects the TRAP instruction, it breaks to the monitor and restores the original instruction.
-When the emulator detects a TRAP instruction that was not inserted as a breakpoint, the emulator breaks and transfers to the "UNDEFINED BREAKPOINT at address" status.
+The Breakpoint-Set at Cursor (ALT, B, S) command replaces the original instruction at the specified address with a BKPT #7 instruction if in RAM; if in ROM, the emulator sets up one of the eight hardware resources which "jam" the BKPT instruction when the original opcode is fetched.
+When the emulator detects the BKPT instruction, it breaks to the monitor.
+When the emulator detects a BKPT instruction that was not inserted as a breakpoint, the emulator breaks and transfers to the "UNDEFINED BREAKPOINT at address" status.